About Not From Here

 - End essay with author/writer introduction.

-The graduate student authors of the top ten submissions will receive a yearlong student membership to the IEHS, and the top student blog entry will receive an award of $100 and recognition at the IEHS Awards ceremony in addition to a yearlong membership to the society.
+The graduate student authors of the best three digital publications will receive a yearlong student membership to the IEHS, and the best publication out of the three will receive an award of $100 and recognition at the IEHS Awards ceremony in addition to a yearlong membership to the society.
+Awards will be given at the end of each academic school year around the mont of June.
+For the year of 2021, the self-nomination deadline for graduate students’ articles to be considered for awards is June 15th.